California Truck Accident Lawyers

 1. Seek Medical Attention

-First and foremost, move yourself to a safe location immediately following the accident, if at all possible, to prevent more harm.
+First and foremost, move yourself to a safe location immediately following the accident to prevent more harm.
 Next, determine if emergency medical attention is necessary for you or anybody else involved.
 Remember that adrenaline can often mask the pain from injuries.

 2. Report the Accident